-Lamont Davenport has at least 10 felonies on his record including a federal conviction for distributing five kilograms of cocaine.
+Another witness had at least 10 felonies on his record including a federal conviction for distributing five kilograms of cocaine.
 He pleaded guilty and agreed to tell what he knew about other crimes.
 He contacted Beach detectives about Decker, but then admitted he lied to them at least twice.
-He now says he saw Perry head to Decker’s truck, and he heard a single gunshot.
+He now says he saw Perry head to Decker's truck, and he heard a single gunshot.
 For his testimony, he wants his federal sentence reduced.
-“That’s the whole point,” he said.
+"That's the whole point," he said.

 That's a point defense lawyer Gregory Turpin highlighted for the judge.
 “It's going to be my job to point out whether they are consistent or inconsistent, what they've done to help themselves out, and what their motives are may be to lie.”

 Jermaine Jenkins has nine felony convictions including burglary and robbery.
 He says Perry confessed to him in jail, declaring Perry 'shot (Decker) several times but didn`t take anything.'
 In reality, Decker was shot once, and his wallet was gone.
 Jenkins told the judge: 'I have a good memory' before admitting he forgot key details, like the wallet.